taocpp/taopq/doc/Connection-Pool.md

 In some environments you might need to periodically clean up the connection pool to get rid of connections that are no longer valid.
 In order to do so, just call the `erase_invalid()`-method, which will check the status of each pooled connection and discard the invalid ones.

+## Thread Safety

+The connection pool's borrowing mechanism is thread-safe, i.e. multiple threads can make calls to the `connection()`-method or return connections simultaneously.
+You can also call the `erase_invalid()`-method at any time.

+Internally, the connection pool uses a mutex to serialize the above operations.
+We minimized the work in the critical sections as far as possible.

 Copyright (c) 2021 Daniel Frey and Dr. Colin Hirsch